commonform/plan-addenda-exhibits-numbering/README.md

       { series:  { number: 1, of: 1 },
         element: { number: 1, of: 1 } } ],
     false),
-  'Section 1 of Schedule 1')
+  'Section 1 of Addendum 1')
 ```

 # Exhibits